 The Skilled Worker visa is a sponsored UK work visa designed for migrant workers to work in a specific job within an eligible skilled occupation for a Home Office-approved employer.
 The Skilled Worker visa replaces the previous Tier 2 (General) visa under the old rules.

-The cost of applying under the Skilled Worker route ranges from £610 to £1,408, depending on the applicant’s circumstances, although the fee will be reduced by £55 for most EEA nationals.
-This will be lower still if the job is on the shortage occupation list.
+The cost of applying under the Skilled Worker route ranges between £610 and £1408, and will be dictated by the applicant’s circumstances.
+This fee will be reduced by £55 for most EEA nationals.
+The fee will be lower if the job is on the shortage occupation list.
 Applicants will also need to pay the Immigration Health Surcharge.